-The benchmark U.S. 10-year Treasury yield climbed to 1.737 after hitting its lowest level in more than two years on Thursday.
+The benchmark U.S. 10-year Treasury edged up Tuesday afternoon from its previous day close, to 1.82 from 1.75.
 The bond yield typically rises when investors are more confident about the markets and falls when concerns flare.
-Gold, another so-called safe harbor investment, was lower from its one-year high on Thursday, shedding 0.65 percent to $1,238.21.
+Gold, another so-called safe-harbor investment, fell 0.3 percent Tuesday afternoon to $1,230.70.
 Gold prices tend to rise as confidence in the markets falls.

 Oil prices registered gains Tuesday, spurred in part by China’s economic stimulus efforts.
 Traders have been anxious ahead of the next OPEC meeting this month during a second round of talks to cap crude output levels.